Porter Adventist Hospital The Centre for Behavioral Health

 Porter Adventist Hospital The Centre for Behavioral Health - Denver, CO

 Porter Adventist Hospital The Centre For Behavioral Health is an addiction treatment center located at 2465 South Downing Street, Suite 110 in the 80210 zip code in Denver, CO.
 It is operated by a private non-profit organization.
-Porter Adventist Hospital The Centre For Behavioral Health provides administers naltrexone.
-Some of the treatment approaches used by Porter Adventist Hospital The Centre For Behavioral Health include dialectical behavior therapy, motivational interviewing and counseling for substance abuse.
-Porter Adventist Hospital The Centre For Behavioral Health provides IOT, outpatient drug treatment and regular outpatient drug treatment.
-It also provides residential treatment for drug use and inpatient treatment for drug addiction and mental health diagnosis.
+Porter Adventist Hospital The Centre For Behavioral Health provides naltrexone administration.
+Some of the treatment approaches used by Porter Adventist Hospital The Centre For Behavioral Health include anger management, dialectical behavior therapy and cognitive behavioral therapy.
+Porter Adventist Hospital The Centre For Behavioral Health provides outpatient drug rehabilitation, intensive outpatient drug treatment services and regular outpatient drug treatment.
+It also provides inpatient dual diagnosis treatment and residential drug use treatment.
 Other addiction treatment offered includes general addiction disorder treatment.

 Address: 2465 South Downing Street, Suite 110, Denver, CO 80210